revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 {% subsubsection Multilocus substitution model %}

 Now we have a variable representing our phylogeny.
 Next, we'll model how molecular variation accumulates over time.
 For this, we will construct a partitioned substitution model with a relaxed molecular clock.
 This means rates of molecular evolution can vary among branches, among loci, and among sites.
-The following code can be executed by calling `source( mol_code_fn )`, but you should specify the model by hand to better understand its composition.
+The following code can be executed by calling `source("./scripts/mol_CTMC.Rev")`, but you should specify the model by hand to better understand its composition.

 First, we create the relaxed clock model.
 The following code creates a vector of clock rates that are lognormally distributed.
 Later, the rates in this vector will be used to define branch-varying clock rates.
 To do so, we first define a base clock rate, `mu_mol_base`